ScoopInstaller/Scoop/README.md

 Since installers are common, Scoop supports them too (and their uninstallers).

 Scoop is also great at handling single-file programs and Powershell scripts.
 These don't even need to be compressed.
 See the [runat](https://github.com/lukesampson/scoop/blob/master/bucket/runat.json) package for an example: it's really just a GitHub gist.

+### Support this project

+If you would like to financially support the ongoing development and maintainence of Scoop, please see [scoop.sh/donate](https://scoop.sh/donate).